 To many, Rent-A-Chicken may seem like a crazy business, but the truth is, the typical small business often starts from such humble means.
 Yes, no matter how complicated it can appear, all you need to start your own business is an idea, some paperwork, and a few hundred bucks.

-Sadly, starting a business is easy — financing one is not.
+Sadly, although starting a business is easy — financing one is not.
 This is especially true for new or small businesses without significant financial clout.
 In most cases, your personal consumer credit will be used to gauge the credit risk of your business, which can be a bummer if that credit isn’t good.
-Thankfully, you can avoid the personal credit pull — or, at least, its impacts — a few ways.
+Thankfully, you have a few options for minimizing the impact of your personal credit when applying for business credit.

 1. Build Your Business’s Credit